Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 Created in 1934 at the First Congress of Writers of the USSR, convened in accordance with the resolution of the Central Committee of the All-Union Communist Party of Bolsheviks of April 23, 1932.

-The union replaced all the organizations of writers that existed before: both united on some ideological or aesthetic platform (RAPP, "Pass"), and performing the function of writers' trade unions (All-Russian Union of Writers), Vseroskomdram.
+The union replaced all the previously existing organizations of writers: both those united on some ideological or aesthetic platform (RAPP, “Pereval”), and those performing the function of writers’ trade unions (the All-Russian Union of Writers), the All-Roskomdram.

-According to the charter of the Writers' Union of the USSR as amended in 1971 (the charter was edited several times) - "... a voluntary public creative organization that unites professional writers of the Soviet Union, participating with their creativity in the struggle for the construction of communism, for social progress, for peace and friendship between peoples ".
+According to the charter of the Union of Writers of the USSR as amended in 1971 (the Charter was edited several times) - “... a voluntary public creative organization uniting professional writers of the Soviet Union, participating with their creativity in the struggle for the construction of communism, for social progress, for peace and friendship between peoples.”

-The statute defined socialist realism, as the main method of Soviet literature and literary criticism, following which was prerequisite membership of the joint venture.
+The charter defined socialist realism, as the main method of Soviet literature and literary criticism, following which was prerequisite JV membership

-All overseas trips members of the joint venture were subject to approval by the foreign commission of the joint venture of the USSR.
+All trips abroad members of the joint venture were subject to approval by the foreign commission of the USSR joint venture.

-Under the jurisdiction of the Board of the Writers' Union of the USSR was the publishing house "Soviet Writer", the Literary Institute.
-M. Gorky, Literary consultation for novice authors, All-Union Bureau of Fiction Propaganda, Central House of Writers.
-A. A. Fadeev in Moscow and others.
+The board of the USSR Union of Writers was in charge of the publishing house “Soviet Writer”, the Literary Institute named after.
+M. Gorky, Literary consultation for beginning authors, All-Union Bureau for the Promotion of Fiction, Central House of Writers named after.
+A. A. Fadeeva in Moscow, etc.

-Under the board of the Writers' Union of the USSR, the Literary Fund operated, and regional writers' organizations also had their own literary funds.
-The task of the literary funds was to provide material support to members of the joint venture (according to the "rank" of the writer) in the form of housing, construction and maintenance of "writers'" summer cottages, medical and sanatorium services, household services supply of scarce goods and foodstuffs.
+Under the rule of the USSR Writers' Union, the Literary Fund operated; regional writers' organizations also had their own literary funds.
+The task of the literary funds was to provide members of the joint venture with material support (according to the “rank” of the writer) in the form of providing housing, construction and maintenance of “writer’s” holiday villages, medical and sanatorium-resort services, provision of vouchers to “houses of creativity of writers”, provision of household services, supplying scarce goods and food products.

 2. Membership

-Admission to the members of the joint venture was carried out on the basis of an application, in addition to which recommendations were to be attached three members SP.
-A writer wishing to join the SP was required to have two published books and submit reviews of them.
-The application was considered at a meeting of the local branch of the USSR Writers' Union and had to receive at least two-thirds of the votes when voting, then it was considered by the secretariat or the board of the USSR Writers' Union, and at least half of their votes were required for admission to membership.
+Admission to membership of the joint venture was carried out on the basis of an application, in addition to which recommendations had to be attached three members SP.
+A writer wishing to join the SP had to have two published books and submit reviews of them.
+The application was considered at a meeting of the local branch of the USSR SP and had to receive at least two-thirds of the votes when voting, then it was considered by the secretariat or the board of the USSR SP, and at least half of their votes were required for admission to membership.

-The numerical composition of the SP of the USSR by years (according to the organizing committees of the congresses of the SP):
+The numerical composition of the USSR SP by year (according to the organizing committees of the SP congresses):

 • 1934 - 1500 members